 Apart from professional fees for our services to the Company in connection with the engagement described above, no arrangement exists whereby we will receive any fees or benefits from the Company, its subsidiaries, directors, chief executive, substantial shareholders or any associate of any of them.
-During the two-year period immediately preceding the Latest Practicable Date, we were appointed as an independent financial adviser to the Company to advise on the proposed grants of restricted share units to directors as set out in the proxy statements of the Company dated April 30, 2021 and April 29, 2022, respectively.
+During the two-year period immediately preceding the Latest Practicable Date, we were appointed as an independent financial adviser to the Company to advise on the proposed grants of restricted share units to directors dated April 30, 2021 and April 29, 2022, details of which were set out in the proxy statements of the Company dated April 30, 2021 and April 29, 2022, respectively.
 Given our independent role and normal professional fees received from the Company under the past engagements, we do not consider that our independence to act in present appointment is affected by them, and consider that we are independent pursuant to Rule 13.84 of the Listing Rules.